 Free accounting for home businesses

-Whether you're a freelancer or a flautist, a graphic designer or a greengrocer, if you're running any kind of business you really need some kind of software to stay on top of things - as we discovered, the age-old system of chucking everything into a drawer and panicking at tax return time isn't the best.
+Whether you're a freelancer or a flautist, a graphic designer or a greengrocer, if you're running any kind of business you really need some kind of accounting software to stay on top of things - as we discovered, the age-old system of chucking everything into a drawer and panicking at tax return time isn't the best.

 But that doesn't mean you need to invest huge sums or learn something hopelessly complicated.
 The best free accounting software is easy to use and enables you to see how well you're doing and who owes you money.